HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 Aid Stations

-Accessible toilets and standard toilets are available at every aid station, along with sanitary products.
+All aid stations have accessible toilets and sanitary products.
 Runners are welcome to carry their own hydration.

 13.5Water cups